CEHAT-Clinic/dashboard/CLONING.md

 #### Firebase Functions Config

 To use the PurpleAir read and write API keys in the Cloud Functions, you will need to set the Functions config.
-After installing the Firebase CLI, run the follwoing command, using your PurpleAir read and write keys:
+After installing the Firebase CLI, run the following command, using your PurpleAir read and write keys:

 ```bash
 firebase functions:config:set purpleair.write_key="YOUR PURPLEAIR WRITE KEY" purpleair.read_key="YOUR PURPLEAIR READ KEY"